csquared/arduino-restclient/README.md

   server.dhcp()
 ```

-Note: you can have multiple HTTP objects but only need to call
+Note: you can have multiple RestClient objects but only need to call
 this once.

-### HTTP::begin
+### RestClient::begin

 It just wraps the `EthernetClient` call to `begin` and DHCPs.
 Use this if you need to explicitly set the mac address.